 The changing relationship of architectural design and digital technology with a focus on 1:1 constructions using emerging computational software and fabrication techniques.
 (Workshop/Elective Course).
-Includes: Experiential Learning Activity Prerequisite(s): permission of the School.
+Includes: Experiential Learning Activity

 Lectures two hours a week, laboratory two hours a week.